paulgessinger/mtng/README.md

 ## Making a presentation

-The output of `mtng generate` is a LaTeX fragment.
+By default, the output of `mtng generate` is a LaTeX fragment.
 It has to be incorporated into a set of Beamer/LaTeX slides, for example like

 ```console
 $ mtng generate spec.yml > gen.tex